krohrer/caml-inspect/README.md

     `Obj.no_scan_tag` that encodes the constructor, numbered in order of declaration, starting at 0.
 + **Objects**: Blocks with tag `Obj.object_tag`.
-The first field refers to the class of the object and its assosicated method suite.
+The first field refers to the class of the object and its associated method suite.
 The second field contains a unique object ID.
 The remaining fields are the instance variables of the object.
 + **Variants**: Variants are similar to constructed terms.
 There are a